Tongariro Crossing – Alpine National Park In New Zealand

 Mars-like volcanic peaks and smoking craters may not be the first thing you had in mind for your trip to NZ, but the epic factor on this one is off the charts.

 If these apocalyptic landscapes look like something right out of ‘Mordor’ in the Lord of the Rings movies, that’s because all of those scenes were filmed here!

 Definitely try to fit this hike into your New Zealand itinerary!
-This guide will explain how you can get there, and everything you need to know before you go!
+This travel guide will explain how to get there, and everything you need to know before you go!

 Where Is It?

 Tongariro National Park is located on the North Island of New Zealand.

 The nearest town is Turangi, which is about a 20 minute drive from the park, or a 4 hour drive from Auckland or Wellington.

 The mountains of Tongariro are considered sacred in the local Maori culture, and it became New Zealand’s first national park in 1894.